NAMUH is a work of visionary near-future science fiction.

 They all laugh, including Brahma.

-New Zealand is renowned for having the best food on the planet in these drastic climate-changing times because of the early stance taken towards mitigating the effects of climate change.
-The new strategies implemented within the farming industry have improved not only the quantity of food produced, but also the quality.
-They are all looking forward to another quality meal, as Zoe and two other staff members return with their orders.
+New Zealand is renowned for having the best food on the planet in these drastic climate-changing times because of the early stance it took towards mitigating the effects of climate change.
+The new strategies implemented within the farming industry have improved not only the quantity of food produced but also the quality.
+They are all looking forward to another quality meal as Zoe and two other staff members return with their orders.

-Before Zoe leaves the tables, Michael asks, “Zoe, what time will the clothing store across the road open?” pointing to the Real Kiwi Rural Wear clothing store on the opposite side of the street from the café.
-He desperately desires to change out of his soaking clothing that is clinging to every part of his body, causing that claustrophobic sensation that he hates so much.
+Before Zoe leaves the tables, Michael asks, “Zoe, what time will the clothing store across the road open?”
+He points to the Real Kiwi Rural Wear clothing store on the opposite side of the street from the café.
+He desperately wants to change out of his soaking clothing that is clinging to every part of his body, causing that claustrophobic sensation that he hates so much.

 Sophia takes a slow, deep sip of her coffee, looks at the cupcake in front of Brahma, then looks at Brahma himself and says, “So I don’t mean to come across as rude, okay, maybe I do, but just how many of us have birthdays today?”

 Everyone looks at her, then at each other.
-Sophia raises her hand to show that she has a birthday, and then each one of them also raises their hand.
+Sophia raises her hand to show that she has a birthday, and then each of them also raises a hand.

-The thoughts had come to Sophia as if she were hearing them being spoken to her, but of course, both Brahma and Tara were involved in other conversations and only thinking about what Sophia had heard.
+The thoughts came to Sophia as if she were hearing them being spoken to her, but of course both Brahma and Tara were involved in other conversations and only thinking about what Sophia had heard.

 “What do you think the significance is of us all having the same birthday?”
 Tara asks everyone.